rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 ### Cycles between queries

+A cycle is when a query becomes stuck in a loop e.g. query A generates query B which generates query A again.

 Currently, cycles during query execution should always result in a compilation error.
 Typically, they arise because of illegal programs that contain cyclic references they shouldn't (though sometimes they